cAttte/cop/docs/setup.md

 _If you're a professional risk-taker and love your software with extra bugs, you can also download the source code from the latest revision.
 Just click on the green `Code` button on the main page and then on `Download ZIP`._

 Once you've acquired this neat ZIP, you can extract it with your favorite unzipping tool into your favorite folder.

+### If you're on Windows

+You can double-click on the `setup.bat` file, under the `windows/` folder.

+### If you're on any other OS

+You'll have to run these two commands from your terminal.
+Make sure you've browsed into the cop directory (with the `cd` command):

+    npm install
+    npm run build

 ## If you're into technical stuff